taxiarchis780/Eye4AnEye/README.md

 And can later be reviewed by an actual doctor.

 ### Setup
-You simply have to have python 3.7.9 installed on you computer Additionally you have to have the packages in the requirements.txt file installed with their specified version to do that you can simply run the following command on your command line shell (e.g. For Windows: cmd.exe)
+You simply have to have python 3.7.9 installed on you computer.
+Additionally you have to have the packages in the requirements.txt file installed with their specified version.
+To do that you can simply run the following command on your command line shell (e.g. For Windows: cmd.exe)
 command: pip install -r requirements

 After you have completed the setup process you can run the main.pyw file.